 So if you are having stomach problems, you will likely feel its effects during 7 am and 9 am as the stomach meridian is highly active at this time.
-However, an abdominal pain may not always be the only symptom of an unbalanced stomach.
-You can experience toothache, gum pain, nose bleeding, sore throat or even nausea due to stomach problems.
+However, abdominal pain may not always be the only symptom of an unbalanced stomach.
+You can experience a toothache, gum pain, nose bleeding, sore throat, or even nausea due to stomach problems.
 The unbalanced stomach meridian may also lead to adverse emotional and mental levels according to the Chinese Body Clock.

 Moreover, our body clock also suggests that specific activities can be performed best at particular times.
 By following our natural and biological rhythm, we can improve the way our meridians are balanced.

 “A saying from the area of Chinese medicine would be appropriate to mention here: ‘One disease, long life; no disease, short life.’
 In other words, those who know what’s wrong with them and take care of themselves accordingly will tend to live a lot longer than those who consider themselves perfectly happy and neglect their weakness.
 So, in that sense at least, a Weakness of some sort can do you a big favor, if you acknowledge that it’s there.” – Benjamin Hoff

 According to Traditional Chinese Medicine, every function in our body is related to a certain time based on our internal clock.
 Each individual organ is activated by Qi for a period of 2 hours each day.
 During these two hours, blood and energy or Qi enter different organs in our body and moves through all the 12 meridians.
 The specific organs and all the related meridians work the hardest as they are energized which also affects your productivity and your emotions.